GlenioS/GlenioS/README.md

-Trying to get over myself every day.m
+Trying to get over myself every day.

 <!---
 GlenioS/GlenioS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.